ibm-cloud-docs/vpc/vpn-client-to-site-planning.md

 As the VPN server administrator, you must choose at least one authentication method and configure it during the VPN server provisioning.
 You can choose a client certificate, added security with a user ID and passcode, or both types of client authentication.

 Multiple VPN clients can share one client certificate.
 {: note}

 If you plan to use the client certificate, the user must edit the client profile provided by the server administrator and include the client certificate (also called the public key) and the private key.
 Note that modification of the client profile is not necessary if using only using "user ID and passcode" client authentication.

+When a private certificate is used for client authentication, the administrator does not need to modify the client profile.
+Instead, the administrator can download the client profile with the merged private certificate and key for all certificates, or select private certificates and download the client profile with the merged private certificate and key for the selected certificates.
+For more information, see [Setting up a client VPN environment and connecting to a VPN server](/docs/vpc?topic=vpc-vpn-client-environment-setup&interface=ui).
+{: note}

 VPN users don't use their password directly to connect to the VPN server.
 They get the passcode from the IBM Access Manager (IAM) via a browser, and if the MFA is enabled, the MFA enforcement is always done via the browser.
 The user must configure the MFA properly to make sure the MFA enforcement can be done on the browser.
 After a user gets the passcode, they input the passcode on the OpenVPN client and initiate the connection.

 The VPN server receives the username and passcode from the VPN client and makes an IAM call to verify the passcode and permission with IAM policy.

 * The passcode is an one-time password.
 The user MUST re-generate the passcode for re-connection, even if the re-connection is initiated by the VPN server.
 * The SoftLayer MFA is not supported because SoftLayer MFA enforcement is not done via the browser.